 Don’t have ads: I hate the ads, I hate the companies they are advertising, and I hate BA for subjecting me to them.
 Fuck ads.

 Give the system some memory: The inflight system has no idea who I am.
 It doesn’t know that I flew the other way a week ago, or that I am half-way through Jupiter Rising (don’t judge me!).
 Some limited personalization based on either seat allocation or even a short-code would be a big help to 2-way or frequent fliers.

-Carry out some optimization: The menus and button-presses are generally laggy - hopefully the next generation will eschew fancy effects in favor of a snappy responsive set of controls.
+Carry out some optimization: The menus and button-presses are very laggy - hopefully the next generation will eschew fancy effects in favor of a snappy responsive set of controls.

 Approach charity differently: Don’t interrupt the last part of the movie with an ad.
 Make the advert optional - a short program we can watch from the TV menu.
 Ask for the donation at checkout (along with an option to carbon offset) when buying the ticket.
 Put the money envelope on the food tray.
 Or by the bathrooms.
 Or ask people if they want a donation envelope when handing out the customs forms.
 That’s ideal, as that’s when many people have to go back to their hand luggage to find a pen - easier to get their wallets and purses then too.

 Overhaul online checkin: As well as being broken (for Firefox anyway), it looks and feels ancient and it’s very slow.
 Time for a do-over.

 There’s plenty more to unpick about the inflight entertainment experience, but I’ve vented enough here to bring down my blood pressure to safe levels, so I’ll stop.